-We love our ducks on our homestead.
+We love our ducks on this homestead.

 Keeping their water from being frozen is important, as ducks LOVE water and need it to eat their food.
-I use several heated bowls and buckets around their coop so that I don’t need to worry about chipping away frozen blocks when it’s -30 outside.
-Since, ducks are not the neatest animals with water, we remove it at night.
+I use several heated bowls and buckets around their coop so that I don’t need to worry about chipping away frozen blocks when it’s -30° outside.
+Since ducks are not the neatest animals with water, we remove it at night.
 Otherwise, all they will do is play in it and make a mess.
 You can find the heated water bowls we use here.

 As you can see, duck care in the winter is pretty easy.
 You can keep a happy, healthy flock all winter long, even in the coldest of areas!
 Do you keep ducks?
 What are some tips you have for winter care?
 Be sure to pin this for later!